clojurewerkz/legacy-blog/source/_posts/2013-08-29-stream-processing-with-eep.markdown

 (println "Median of fast 20 load times:" (float (median (state (get-handler emitter :load-times-last-20)))))
 ```

+## Why Stream Processing

-There're many advantages of using such an approach for data processing.
-First of all, you
+There're many advantages of using such an approach for data
-whenever you're working with a stream, you can have latest data available at all times.
+processing.
+First of all, you whenever you're working with a stream,
+you can have latest data available at all times.
+There's no need to
-There's no need to go through an entire corpus of data, only get the state of the handlers
+go through an entire corpus of data, only get the state of the
-of your interest.
+handlers of your interest.

-This post is not about math and statistics, it's about data processing, and even though there
-were no examples of more complex statistical and analytical functions given, you can use
-same exact approach for anomaly detection, trend analysis, predictions, comparing current
-data with historical data points and much more

-For interactivity, you can use websockets, create dashboards, push data to the mobile clients,
-generate email alerts and much more.

 Every handler is reusable, and you can generate graphs in such a way, there's not a single
 entrypoint to each handler, but there're several ones.
 If internal EEP handlers are not